 F. All Communication Operators and Inspector I and II personnel shall receive an annual clothing allowance in the amount of \$150 for the purchase of relaxed clothing in place of a full uniform.
-For the Communication Operators the relaxed uniform shall consist of City of Dover polo type shirt (issued by the City) and docker type pants, belt and brown or black shoes.
-For the Inspector I and II personnel the relaxed uniform shall consist of a City of Dover polo type shirt or appropriate shirt for the fall and winter seasons (issued by the City) and tan docker or cargo pants and belt.
+For the Communication Operators the relaxed uniform shall consist of City of Dover polo type shirt (issued by the City) and docker or cargo type pants, belt (brown, black or blue) and brown or black shoes.
+For the Inspector I and II personnel the relaxed uniform shall consist of a City of Dover polo type shirt or appropriate shirt for the fall and winter seasons (issued by the City) and tan docker or cargo pants and belt (brown, black or blue).